zechengz/sim/CONTRIBUTING.md

 Thank you for your interest in contributing to Sim Studio!
 Our goal is to provide developers with a powerful, user-friendly platform for building, testing, and optimizing agentic workflows.
 We welcome contributions in all forms—from bug fixes and design improvements to brand-new features.

 > **Project Overview:**
-> Sim Studio is built with Next.js (app router), ReactFlow, Zustand, Shadcn, and Tailwind CSS.
+> Sim Studio is a monorepo containing the main application (`sim/`) and documentation (`docs/`).
+The main application is built with Next.js (app router), ReactFlow, Zustand, Shadcn, and Tailwind CSS.
 Please ensure your contributions follow our best practices for clarity, maintainability, and consistency.

 ---